 If you’ve told HMRC you’re earning over £1,000 a year from selling things, they will tell you if you need to file a tax return.
 If you’re slightly over, you may not need to do so.

-Many traders are unaware that HMRC may request data and information from these websites and keep an active eye on transaction software like PayPal.
+Many traders are unaware that HMRC may request data and information from these digital marketplace apps and websites, and keep an active eye on transaction software like PayPal.
 Huge numbers of people fail to complete a tax return when they are legally required and HMRC are cracking down, especially in the digital age.

-3. Do I need to pay personal tax, what sort and how can I make sure I don’t pay too much?
+3. Do I need to pay personal tax and what sort of tax?

 There are two main types of personal tax that you may have to pay:

-- income tax, which is a tax on what you earn from employment, self-employment, investments etc
+- Income tax applies to what you earn from work, investments and property, etc

-If depop, eBay, Etsy or others are your only source of income, you can make up to £12,500 before you need to start paying income tax.
-If you’re making over £1,000 though, you’ll need to register with HMRC, but probably won’t have to pay tax if you’re making below the threshold.
+If Depop, eBay, Etsy or other digital marketplace are your only source of income, you can make up to £12,570 before you need to start paying income tax.
+If you’re making over £1,000 though, you’ll still need to register with HMRC and file a tax return, but you probably won’t have to pay tax if you’re making below the £12,570 threshold.

 If you have other sources of income, you may well have used up your personal tax allowance (see above) and as a result, any profits your store makes are likely to be taxed.

 If it is simpler, HMRC allow you to take a deduction of up to £1,000 as your expenses (the deduction can’t be more than the value of your sales).
-And guess what? untied calculates and does this automatically. 🥳
+It's commonly called a trading allowance...and guess what? untied calculates and does this automatically. 🥳

 If you are buying and selling certain high value items, you may fall into the realms of capital gains tax.
 This is reserved for items over £6,000 (not including vehicles) and investments.